gagansuie/sparse/README.md

-10pak – Model Artifact Compressor
+tenpak – Model Artifact Compressor
 ====================================

-10pak is a Rust library and CLI for compressing and storing model artifacts (tensors) in a versioned, tensor-aware binary format.
+tenpak is a Rust library and CLI for compressing and storing model artifacts (tensors) in a versioned, tensor-aware binary format.

 The goal is to provide a small, focused component that a platform (Azure AI,